Current status on Maternal Mortality in New York

 Key Findings: Hospital-based programs have not sufficiently decreased maternal deaths and while community programs show promise, comprehensive data is lacking.

 Conclusion: Thoughtfully constructed community-based interventions combined with longer-term hospital-based interventions could effect real change in this area.

-Saving Mothers partnered with Public Health Solutions’ (PHS) Queens Healthy Start to launch the first New York City-based pregnancy health literacy program.
-With a unique model of training community health workers and empowering the women they serve, called mPOWHER, to help reduce maternal deaths and birth-related complications.
+Saving Mothers has partnered with Northern Manhattan Perinatal Partnership (NMPP) to launch the first New York City-based pregnancy health literacy program.
+With a unique model of training community health workers and empowering the women they serve, called mPOWHER kit program, to help reduce maternal deaths and birth-related complications.

 Our program will promote comprehensive health literacy education for pregnant women through maternal health kits, which will provide information about healthy pregnancy, complications, labor, and post-partum.
 The kit will also discuss risk factors – including obesity, hypertension, and diabetes – that contribute to deadly complications seen in the United States, such as pulmonary embolism and preeclampsia.
 As well as, train community health workers with using the same toolkit to emphasizes building trust with and identifying high-risk complications and comorbidities for pregnant women.

 We hope to understand if these mPOWHER toolkits centered around maternal health is a feasible intervention for the women in New York City, as well as acceptable and culturally appropriate.